confianceai/Welding-Quality-Detection-Challenge/documentation/meta/terms.md

   running into trouble with your submissions, please get in touch with us.
 - The Organizers strongly encourage all participants to share their codes and make them accessible in public submission.
-- The final ranking of the participants will be made using the global score calculated based on the 3 categories of criteria, and sent to all participants.
+- The final ranking of the participants will be made using the global score and sent to all participants.
 - The last submission in development phase from the participants will be the one evaluated and ranked at the final automated phase.